webia1/Frontend-Ecosystem/Angular/Documentation/Basics/Minimal Basic Setup/ReadMe.md

 # Angular Minimal Installation - OPINIONATED

-This list is for me to not forget an important step in repetetive installations.
+This list is for me to not forget an important step in repetitive installations.

 ## 1) Install `@angular/cli`